Spark - Neighbor Discovery¶

 Spark only forms adjacencies with nodes in the same area.
 This is configured in

-stanza of the Open/R config.
+the area stanza of the Open/R config.
 For example, the following node is in

 two areas: